hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

 To check whether or not you are in the correct working directory, use `getwd()`.
 The path `Desktop/DEanalysis` should be returned to you in the console.
 Within your working directory use the `New folder` button in the bottom right panel to create two new directories:  `meta` and `results`.
 Remember the key to a good analysis is keeping organized from the start! (*NOTE: we will be downloading our `data` folder`*)

 Now we need to grab the files that we will be working with for the analysis.
-There are two things we need to donwload.
+There are two things we need to download.

-1. First we need the **Salmon results for the full dataset**.
-Right click on the links below, and choose the "Save link as ..." option to download directly into your project directory:
+1. First we need the **Salmon results for the full dataset**. *Right click on the links below, and choose the "Save link as ..." option to download directly into your project directory*:

 * [Salmon data](https://www.dropbox.com/s/oz9yralwbtphw8u/data.zip?dl=1) for the Mov10 full dataset

 Once you have the zip file downloaded you will want to decompress it.
 This will create a `data` directory with sub-directories that correspond to each of the samples in our dataset.

 2. Next, we need the **annotation file** which maps our transcript identifiers to gene identifiers.
 We have created this file for you using the R Bioconductor package [AnnotationHub](https://bioconductor.org/packages/release/bioc/html/AnnotationHub.html).
-For now, we will use it as is but later in the workshop we will spend some time showing you how to create one for yourself. **Right click on the links below, and choose the "Save link as ..." option to download directly into your project directory.**
+For now, we will use it as is but later in the workshop we will spend some time showing you how to create one for yourself. *Right click on the links below, and choose the "Save link as ..." option to download directly into your project directory.*

 * [Annotation file](https://github.com/hbctraining/DGE_workshop_salmon/raw/master/data/tx2gene_grch38_ens94.txt)